phishman3579/Bitcoin/README.md

 # General overview.

 ## Transactions
-Transactions are just a collection of input transactions and output transactions, a value, and a signature.
+Transactions are just a collection of input transactions, output transactions, a value, and a signature.

 ```
     Transaction {